 2. Aliko Dangote Took Risk

-This is another mistake I have made and I still make till today.
+This is another thing you do not know about about Aliko Dangote.
+And it is another mistake I have made and I still make till today.
 Maybe because of so many bad news I’ve heard from this.

 Me hearing some borrowers somehow pray that you should not be able to pay back the money you owe them on time.